Portrait of Zhi‑Qi Cheng

 Courses and research supervision in AI, robotics, graphics, and multimodal systems.

-At UW Tacoma, I teach courses that connect core computer science foundations with current advances in AI, robotics, computer graphics, and multimodal systems.
+I teach courses that connect core computer science foundations with current advances in AI, robotics, computer graphics, and multimodal systems.
 My teaching emphasizes technical depth, hands-on implementation, empirical evaluation, reproducible experimentation, and open-ended projects.
-Current UW students across Seattle, Tacoma, and Bothell can enroll in these courses through UW cross-campus registration, subject to course capacity, prerequisites, registration periods, and home-campus requirements.
+Current UW students across Seattle, Tacoma, and Bothell can enroll via UW cross-campus rules.
+Undergraduates follow UW cross-campus registration requirements; graduate students are not subject to cross-campus registration restrictions.

 Courses and Supervision